 March is a great time to visit Tulum.
 The weather is warm and sunny but without crowds of tourists.
 The temperature averages around 80°F (27°C) during the day and 70°F (21°C) in the evenings.

-If you’re looking to explore further afield, there are plenty of opportunities for adventure.
+If you’re looking to explore the area outside of Tulum, there are plenty of opportunities for adventure.
 A visit to Coba is a must if you’re into ancient ruins.
 You can also visit the festival of wine and food, where local vendors show off some of the best cuisines in Mexico.

 Tulum in April